 Podiatrist Hereford & Worcester

 Welcome to SO Podiatry.
-We are based in Hereford and Worcester offering all aspects of Podiatry and Chiropody care.
+Based in Hereford and Worcester offering all aspects of Podiatry and Chiropody care.
 Principal Podiatrist is Stephanie Owen, Stephanie offers a wide spread of podiatry care and specialises in Podiatric Biomechanics.

 Biomechanics is the application of the laws of physics to the human body.
 It enables us to apply mechanical principles to the lower limb in both stance and motion.
 Podiatric biomechanics involves the assessment of the structure, alignment and function of the lower limb and foot.
 Many problems caused by biomechanical factors can affect the foot, knee, hip and lower back, leaving gait affected.
 Sports injuries are incurred by biomechanical faults or biomechanical inabilities.